-- A dialog prompting the task user to enter an attribute
+- A dialog box prompting the task user to enter an attribute

 Execute a command or tool

-To configure a step to run a command or geoprocessing tool, click the Record or Edit icon on the command action bar.
+To configure a step to run a command or geoprocessing tool, click the Record button or the Edit button on the command action bar.

-Click the Record icon and click a command on the ArcGIS Pro ribbon to quickly load or change a command.
-Click the Edit icon to browse to or search for a command or geoprocessing tool.
+Click the Record button and click a command to quickly load it as the active command for the step.
+You can click commands or tools on the ArcGIS Pro ribbon or in the Catalog pane, or right-click to access commands.
+Click the Edit button to browse to or search for a command or geoprocessing tool.